Â黨ÐÇ¿Õmv

 The Michigan State Approving Agency and the Department of Veterans Affairs require Â黨ÐÇ¿Õmv to establish academic progress standards for veterans and other eligible persons in order to receive Veterans Affairs educational benefits.
 Satisfactory academic progress is of primary concern.
 As an educational benefit recipient, you are considered to be making satisfactory progress if your cumulative grade point average (GPA) is 2.00 or above.

-If, as a Veterans Affairs educational benefit recipient, your Â黨ÐÇ¿Õmv GPA drops below 2.00, you will be placed on academic probation.
-During the probationary period, you may continue to receive educational benefits; however, probationary status may not exceed two terms.
-At the end of the probationary period, if your cumulative GPA still does not meet the minimum graduation requirement of 2.00 or better, a report of unsatisfactory progress will be sent to the Department of Veterans Affairs and you will stop receiving benefits.
+If, as a Veterans Affairs educational benefit recipient, your Â黨ÐÇ¿Õmv GPA drops below 2.00, you will be placed on academic notice.
+During the notice period, you may continue to receive educational benefits; however, notice status may not exceed two terms.
+At the end of the notice period, if your cumulative GPA still does not meet the minimum graduation requirement of 2.00 or better, a report of unsatisfactory progress will be sent to the Department of Veterans Affairs and you will stop receiving benefits.
 Certification for further educational benefits will not be submitted until your cumulative GPA reaches 2.00.

 If you want your certification for educational benefits reinstated, you are required to submit a written statement to the Veterans Affairs Specialist, which will be forwarded to the Department of Veterans Affairs.
 This statement must include an explanation of how the cause of your unsatisfactory progress has been corrected.